 Burn injuries can be horrific, devastating, and even deadly.
-Burn victims have both physical and emotional scars.
-We have helped multiple burn victims, from infants to adults, and we understand the trauma caused by burns.
-If you have suffered a burn, we want to listen to your story and learn all of the details about your losses, so we can help you make a recovery for all of them.
+We know that burn victims have both physical and emotional wounds to heal.
+We have helped multiple clients with burn injuries, from infants to adults, and we understand the trauma caused by a burn injury.
+If you have suffered a burn injury, we want to listen to your story.
+We want to learn all of the details about your injuries, so we can help you make a recovery for all of your injuries.

 To fully understand the severity and consequences of a severe burn, one must understand the makeup of the human skin.
 Our skin is the largest organ in our body, with a total area of about 20 square feet.
 Our skin protects us from bacteria, microbes, and the weather.
 It also regulates our internal body temperature, and provides the feeling of touch, heat, and cold.
 The skin has three basic layers:

 - The epidermis- the outermost layer of the skin.
 This is the area of skin that creates our skin color.

 - The dermis- the second layer of skin.
 Our connective tissue, hair follicles and sweat glands are located in the dermis.

 - Hypodermis - this is the third layer of skin made of fat and connective tissue.

 Burn injuries are classified as 1st, 2nd or 3rd degree burns depending on the depth of the burn.
 A 1st degree burn only burns the top layer of skin, usually leaving redness, mild swelling and some peeling as it heals.
 A sunburn is technically a first degree burn, usually of a mild nature.